A simple and savory pasta salad made with Hillshire Farm smoked sausage, veggies, and tri-color pasta. Can be served hot or cold to fit any season!

 Smoked Sausage Pasta Salad

-- 14 oz Hillshire Farm Smoked Sausage sliced into bite-sized pieces
+- 14 ounce Hillshire Farm Smoked Sausage, sliced into bite-sized pieces

-- 10 oz black olives sliced and drained (1 can)
+- 10 ounce black olives, sliced and drained (1 can)

 - 1/2 cup Italian dressing

-Cook tri-color rotini per package instructions.
-Drain and set aside, covered with a towl until.
+- Cook tri-color rotini per package instructions.
+Drain and set aside.
+Cover bowl with a towel until ready to use.